 Multiple Qualifying Infill Projects – 10 points maximum

-Qualifying Infill Areas with (3)three or more Qualifying Infill Projects that can secure all land use entitlements required for construction within a reasonable period of time following the submittal of the Program application or that all applications required for construction have been submitted under a Nondiscretionary Local Approval Process shall receive 10 points.
+Qualifying Infill Areas with three or more Qualifying Infill Projects that provide a minimum of 250 new or rehabilitated housing units and can secure all land use entitlements required for construction, which are to be received by the Department by the Program application due date, or that all applications required for construction have been submitted under a Nondiscretionary Local Approval Process shall receive 10 points.

-Qualifying Infill Areas with two Qualifying Infill Projects that can secure all land use entitlements required for construction within a reasonable period of time following the submittal of the Program application or that all applications required for construction have been submitted under a Nondiscretionary Local Approval Process shall receive 5 points.
+Qualifying Infill Areas with two Qualifying Infill Projects that provide a minimum of 150 new or rehabilitated housing units and can secure all land use entitlements required for construction, which are to be received by the Department by the Program application due date, or that all applications required for construction have been submitted under a Nondiscretionary Local Approval Process shall receive 5 points.

 Environmental review status - 25 points maximum

-Applications will be awarded points based on the extent that developments withinthe Qualifying Infill Area can secure environmental reviews and necessary entitlementsand submitted tosubmittal of a grant application, as follows:
+Applications will be awarded points based on the extent to which environmental reviews and necessary entitlements can be completed for the Qualifying Infill Area and received by the Department by the Program application due date:

-Documented compliance with the CEQA and the NEPA, if applicable.
-All applicable time periods for filing appeals or lawsuits must have lapsed, shall receive 25 points.
-The exceptions to this rule are:
+Documented compliance with the CEQA and the NEPA, if applicable, shall receive 25 points (all applicable time periods for filing appeals or lawsuits must have lapsed).

+However, where project-based vouchers are the only subsidy triggering NEPA review, completed NEPA review is not required to obtain full readiness points.

 Applications for Qualifying Infill Areas for which a draft of a program, master or tiered environmental impact report has been certified by the appropriate agency and the developments included in the application will constitute subsequent projects subject to environmental review as such pursuant to CEQA Guidelines, Chapter 3, Title 14, CCR, commencing with section 15000 shall receive 15 points.